aniruddha17938/Expense-Tracker/README.md

 # Expense-Tracker
-HTML, CSS, JS project 7
+A simple and dynamic expense tracker built using HTML, CSS, and JS